-Peer-to-peer communications using twisted pair wire or fiber optic cable can be set up between PiCs whose CPUs have network hardware.
-If you want to communicate to networked PiCs through PiCPro in order to program, monitor, force or tune, you will use the set ID command and the connect to node command.
+Peer-to-peer communications using twisted pair wire or fiber optic cable can be set up between PiC controllers whose CPUs have network hardware.
+If you want to communicate to ARCNET networked controllers through PiCPro in order to program, monitor, force or tune, you will use the set ID command and the connect to node command.
 These commands are found under the On-line menu, under Node.

-Each PiC on a network must be given a unique ID number identifying it as a node on your network.
+Each PiC controller on a network must be given a unique ID number identifying it as a node on your network.
 The range of numbers available is 1 to 255 excluding 65.

-NOTE: 65 is the number used by the software to indicate the PiC that is physically connected to the PC via the serial RS232 connection to the PiCPro port.
-When you set your network up and if you leave one PiC physically connected to the PC, you must set the ID number on this PiC to a number other than 65 (from the range of 1 to 255) making this PiC a node also.
-You may, at any time, physically connect the PC to any PiC on your network and communicate to it serially by referring to it as 65.
+Note: 65 is the number used by the software to indicate the control that is physically connected to the PC via the serial RS232 connection to the PiCPro port.
+When you set your network up and if you leave one controller physically connected to the PC, you must set the ID number on this control to a number other than 65 (from the range of 1 to 255) making this controller a node also.
+You may, at any time, physically connect the PC to any control on your network and communicate to it serially by referring to it as 65.